NY Film Crew

-In New York City, more than 20 major film festivals celebrate the big screen—including the Tribeca Film Festival in April and the Brooklyn Film Festival in June.
+In New York City, more than 20 major film festivals celebrate the big screen—including the Tribeca Film Festival and the Brooklyn Film Festival.
 Both events feature next-wave works and star-studded premieres.
-Also in June, the New York City International Film Festival highlights new and established filmmakers from around the world.
+The New York City International Film Festival highlights new and established filmmakers from around the world.

-The annual Long Island International Film Expo, in Bellmore each July, hosts panel discussions with filmmakers and up to 150 short and feature-length independent films.
+The annual Long Island International Film Expo, in Bellmore, hosts panel discussions with filmmakers and up to 150 short and feature-length independent films.

-Autumn traditionally brings a quiet post-season to the Hamptons, with spectacular foliage and clouds of monarch butterflies.
-But there’s a buzz of activity in October when the annual Hamptons International Film Festival, a fall fixture on the east end for over 20 years, draws fans and celebrities with over 100 films, premieres, red carpets, panels, and parties.
+There’s a buzz of activity when the annual Hamptons International Film Festival, a fall fixture on the east end for more than 20 years, draws fans and celebrities with more than 100 films, premieres, red carpets, panels, and parties.

-Put on your coolest shades and head to the annual Woodstock Film Festival in October.
-One of the best independent film festivals in the nation, it attracts emerging and established filmmakers.
-A-List talent who have participated include Ellen Barkin, Steve Buscemi, Edie Falco, Ethan Hawke, Timothy Hutton, Daniel Day-Lewis, Ang Lee, Laura Linney, Keanu Reeves and many more!
+The annual Woodstock Film Festival is one of the best independent film festivals in the nation, attracting emerging and established filmmakers.
+A-List talent who have participated include Ellen Barkin, Steve Buscemi, Edie Falco, Ethan Hawke, Timothy Hutton, Daniel Day-Lewis, Ang Lee, Laura Linney, and Keanu Reeves.

-ImageOut in Rochester holds over a week-long festival each October, featuring LGBTQ themed films, showcasing work that ranges from narrative to documentary to experimental from across the US and around the world.
+ImageOut in Rochester holds a week-long festival featuring LGBTQ themed films, showcasing work that ranges from narrative to documentary to experimental from across the US and around the world.